yzhao062/anomaly-detection-resources/README.rst

 3.1.
 Multivariate Data
 ^^^^^^^^^^^^^^^^^^^^^^

-[**Python**] `Python Outlier Detection (PyOD) <https://github.com/yzhao062/Pyod>`_\ : PyOD is a comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.
+[**Python**] `Python Outlier Detection (PyOD) <https://github.com/yzhao062/pyod>`_\ : PyOD is a comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.
 It contains more than 20 detection algorithms, including emerging deep learning models and outlier ensembles.

 [**Python**] `Scikit-learn Novelty and Outlier Detection <http://scikit-learn.org/stable/modules/outlier_detection.html>`_.
 It supports some popular algorithms like LOF, Isolation Forest, and One-class SVM.

+[**Python**] `Scalable Unsupervised Outlier Detection (SUOD) <https://github.com/yzhao062/suod>`_\ : SUOD (Scalable Unsupervised Outlier Detection) is an acceleration framework for large-scale unsupervised outlier detector training and prediction, on top of PyOD.

 [**Java**] `ELKI: Environment for Developing KDD-Applications Supported by Index-Structures <https://elki-project.github.io/>`_\ :
 ELKI is an open source (AGPLv3) data mining software written in Java.
 The focus of ELKI is research in algorithms, with an emphasis on unsupervised methods in cluster analysis and outlier detection.